mu-ni/memo/bq/14principles.md

 12. Dive Deep（关注细节，及时review，及早发现）
 Leaders operate at all levels, stay connected to the details, audit frequently, and are skeptical when metrics and anecdote differ.
 No task is beneath them.
-- Tell me about a time when you had to dive deep into the data and the results you achieved. parquet reader, column based storage not very popular, not much tutorials about this read source code and collect info from stackoverflow
+- Tell me about a time when you had to dive deep into the data and the results you achieved.
+  ML workflow research, not much tutorials about this kaggle, dataset, participated in competations product - fedb, every engineer can build an AI application in one day

-- A time working on a project and the results exceeded the goals/Give me two examples of when you did more than what was required in any job experience.
+- A time working on a project and the results exceeded the goals
+- Give me two examples of when you did more than what was required in any job experience.
   Current project, from scratch, just an innovation innovation project, 50 percent chance to fail.
-But luckily, we succeed/səkˈsiːd/ Help our data scientist and delivery team -> reduce time to deliver use same code(SQL) for batch-compute and realtime-compute
+But luckily, we succeed/səkˈsiːd/ Help our data scientist and delivery team -> reduce time to deliver use same code(SQL) for batch-compute and realtime-compute firstly just want to support 1 project, but now 5,6 projects use fedb

 13. Have Backbone; Disagree and Commit（敢于挑战权威，敢于对自己的决策负责）
 Leaders are obligated to respectfully challenge decisions when they disagree, even when doing so is uncomfortable or exhausting.
 Leaders have conviction and are tenacious.
 They do not compromise for the sake of social cohesion.
 Once a decision is determined, they commit wholly.
-- Tell me about the most difficult interaction互动 you had at work./Tell me about a time when you did not accept the status quo现状. previous work, after reorganization, colleagues don't accept new technologies I try to share latest knowledge with them but it seems they are not interested I discuss my ideas with my manager, he support me a lot We can use popular technologies in new project(jboss - spring-boot)
+- Tell me about the most difficult interaction互动 you had at work.
+- Tell me about a time when you did not accept the status quo现状. previous work, after reorganization, colleagues don't accept new technologies I try to share latest knowledge with them but it seems they are not interested I discuss my ideas with my manager, he support me a lot We can use popular technologies in new project(jboss - spring-boot)

-- Tell me about a time when you had to step up and disagree with a team members approach. alway use old technologies they familar with don't like to learn and accept new technologies
+- Tell me about a time when you had to step up and disagree with a team members approach.
+  1. framework, over-designed - native code, not import unnecessary dependencies, not make project complicates
+  2. db denormalization, get result quickly - redundant data

 - If your direct manager was instructing you to do something you disagreed with, how would you handle it?
   Although most of time he is correct